Paoladevelopment/email-indexer/README.md

 # Email indexer from the Enron database
+This repository contains two aplications: `enron-indexer` and `search-api`.
+The purpose of both is to allow searching information from enron database.

 ## First steps
 - Download the latest version of ZincSearch from its [repository](https://github.com/zincsearch/zincsearch/releases) or run it with docker.
 - Download the Enron emails database [here](http://www.cs.cmu.edu/~enron/enron_mail_20110402.tgz)